 • The earnings limit for claiming Carer’s Allowance to be raised from £128 a week to at least £139.52 for 2020/21 and the earnings limit linked to the National Living Wage now and in future years.

-• An additional supplement to match increases in Universal Credit that have rightly recognised the challenges people on lower incomes have during the pandemic of additional costs.
+• An additional supplement to match increases in Universal Credit that have have recognised the challenges and increased costs people on lower incomes have faced during the pandemic.

 In addition, the campaign is also calling for: